Max and Paddy's Road to Nowhere: Episode 3

-The pair arrive in London, and immediately have an altercation with the traffic police.
-Later, Max spots in a local newspaper a 40th birthday message for his old school friend Kevin 'The Wolfster' Wolfson, who had moved to London some years before.
-Max and Paddy turn up unannounced at his birthday party and surprise 'The Wolfster', as well as several other old faces from home present for the party.
-Tina (played by Lisa Hammond), Max's one true love mentioned in the previous episode, turns up.
-Max tries to make amends with her, and discovers that she is actually married to, and has a child with, The Wolfster.
+Max and Paddy arrive in London, where they immediately clash with the traffic police.
+Soon after, Max notices a message in a local newspaper celebrating the 40th birthday of his old school friend Kevin “The Wolfster” Wolfson, who had moved to London years earlier.
+The pair decide to crash the party unannounced, surprising The Wolfster along with several familiar faces from back home.
+Among the guests is Tina (played by Lisa Hammond), Max’s true love mentioned in the previous episode.
+Max attempts to reconcile with her, only to learn she is now married to The Wolfster and has a child with him.

-However, the child, a 10-year-old boy called Daniel, is actually Max's son.
-Tina warns Max to keep his distance and not reveal the secret, but the following morning he informs Paddy and the pair steal what they think is a school bus with young Daniel aboard.
-They've got the wrong bus however, and are soon captured by the police and sent directly to prison.
-The actor/comedian Reece Shearsmith turns up in this episode as one of Max's old friends.
-The 'Row Row Row Your Boat' sequence on the bus is borrowed from Dirty Harry, and in the scene where The Wolfster writes his telephone number on a beermat and hands it to Max, it is clearly a Peter Kay beermat, tying in with Kay's TV adverts for John Smith's Brewery bitter.
+The child, a 10-year-old boy named Daniel, turns out to be Max’s biological son.
+Tina urges Max to stay away and keep the truth hidden.
+The next morning, Max confides in Paddy, and the two hatch a misguided plan to take Daniel.
+Mistakenly, they steal the wrong school bus, thinking Daniel is aboard.
+The mix-up leads to their capture by the police, and they are sent straight to prison.

+The episode features comic actor Reece Shearsmith as one of Max’s old friends.
+Notable moments include a “Row, Row, Row Your Boat” sequence on the bus—an homage to Dirty Harry—and a scene where The Wolfster gives Max his number on a Peter Kay beermat, a nod to Kay’s John Smith’s Brewery adverts.

-This episode had 3.01m viewers.
+This episode drew an audience of 3.01 million viewers.